-A new system will soon be put into place and will affect UK nationals who plan on travelling to countries in the EU and Europe.
-If you’re planning on travelling abroad, including driving to the EU in your motorhome or campervan, here’s a breakdown of everything you need to know about the new Entry/Exit System (EES).
+A new system is being introduced that will affect UK nationals traveling to the EU and Europe.
+If you’re planning on travelling abroad, including driving to the EU in your motorhome or campervan you’ll need to be aware of these upcoming changes, here’s a breakdown of everything you need to know about the new Entry/Exit System (EES).

 What is the EES and when is it coming into practice?